mayflower/microk8s-addons/README.md

 #### Dapr Example

-This example uses the [hello-kubernetes quickstart]([quickstarts/tutorials/hello-kubernetes at master · dapr/quickstarts · GitHub](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes)) provided by dapr here.
+This example uses the [Dapr hello-kubernetes quickstart](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) provided by dapr here.

 Clone the repository and cd into the kubernetes example: